rainman-ph/PostOnGab/README.md

-# ShareOnGab by Miraculix200 (gab.ai/miraculix)
+# PostonGab based on ShareOnGab by Miraculix200 (gab.ai/miraculix)

-Lightweight webextension to share the current page on gab.ai
+Lightweight webextension to share the current page on gab.com

 Coded for Firefox version >= 54